Islandora/Crayfish/Hypercube/README.md

 $ curl -H "Authorization: Bearer blabhlahblah" -H "ApixLdpResource: http://localhost:8080/fcrepo/rest/foo/bar" -H "X-Islandora-Args: -psm 9" "http://localhost:8888"
 ```

-But you're probably going to use Hypercube through Api-X, which exposes it as `svc:ocr`.
-Assuming your Api-X proxy is on port 8081, you can access the service with
+But you're probably going to use Hypercube through API-X, which exposes it as `svc:ocr`.
+Assuming your API-X proxy is on port 8081, you can access the service with
 ```
 $ curl -H "Authorization: Bearer blabhlahblah" "http://localhost:8081/services/foo/bar/svc:ocr"
 ```